deegsca-org/bqm2/README.md

 Messages should be specific enough to guide but let us know if they're not and we'll fine tune them.

 ## run.sh
-To be clear this is the run.sh in /queries/demo1/ not to be confused with /run.sh which gets you into bqm2 container.
+To be clear, this is the run.sh in /queries/demo1/ not to be confused with /run.sh which gets you into bqm2 container.

-Executing run.sh
+Executing run.sh will actually execute queries, save them to tables, create datasets, and load and unload data from gcs if specified.

-To see the usage
+The files in demo1 just create tables.  no table loading unloading etc.  More details about those operations in docs below.

 ## other files
 demo1 folder contains querytempate, unionview, and uniontable types.
 Each of those and others will be discussed elsewhere in doc.